Termites and Termite Damage

 In the northeast, termites nest in the earth and attack wood that is close to the ground.
 In a forest, this is beneficial as dead branches from the trees are recycled and enrich the soil.
 In a building, termites can be quite destructive.
 Some areas, such as Long Island, have a lot of termite activity.
 Other areas (such as Northern Westchester County) have lower levels of termite activity.
 Regardless of the level of termite activity in your area, it is essential to check for evidence of a termite infestation, as well as any structural damage caused by termites.
-All of our Licensed Home Inspectors are also Licensed Professional Engineers, and can evaluate any structural damage in the house or building.

 How Old is the Termite Damage?